mmuehlbeyer/prometheus/README.md

 # prometheus
-short overview how to configure prometheus with docker example is ready to be used on Amazon ECS

-simply run it with docker-compose up
+prometheus examples for
+- running prometheus with docker
+- running prometheus the classical way